ACL reconstructionAnterior cruciate ligament repair

 - The torn ligament will be removed with a shaver or other instruments.

 - If your own tissue is being used to make your new ACL, your surgeon will make a larger cut.
-Then, your surgeon will remove this tissue through the larger cut.
+Then, the autograft will be removed through this cut.

 - Your surgeon will make tunnels in your bone to bring the new tissue through.
 This new tissue will be in the same place as your old ACL.

 - Your surgeon will attach the new ligament to the bone with screws or other devices to hold it in place.
 As it heals, the bone tunnels fill in.
-This secures the new ligament.
+This holds the new ligament in place.

 - Knee that gives way or feels unstable during daily activities